scikit-multiflow/scikit-multiflow.github.io/_pages/quick-start-guide.md

 will train the same classifier from the First Example, but this time we will read the data from a (csv) file and will write the predictions to a (csv) file.

-1. Load the dataset as a stream
+1. Load the data set as a stream

-    For this purpose we will use the following:
+    For this purpose we will use the FileStream class:

     ``` python
-    options = FileOption(option_value="../datasets/covtype.csv", file_extension="CSV")
-    stream = FileStream(file_options)
+    stream = FileStream(filepath, target_idx, n_targets, cat_features_idx)
     ```

-    The `FileStream` will generate a stream using the data contained in the file defined in `FileOptions`:
+    The `FileStream` class will generate a stream using the data contained in the file.
-    * `option_value="../datasets/covtype.csv"` indicates the path to the file.
+    * `filepath`.
+A string indicating the path where the data file is located.
-    * `file_extension="CSV"` indicates the type of file.

     Once again, before using the stream, we need to *prepare it* by calling `prepare_for_use()`: